 The minor in Accounting is for the student who wishes to build a limited base of accounting knowledge while improving his or her financial and analytical skills.
-ACCT-2090, ACCT-2100, ACCT-3270, and ACCT-3280 should be taken in sequence; ACCT-2090 and ACCT-2100 are prerequisites for the remaining courses.
-A grade of C- or higher must be earned in each course counting toward the minor.
+ACCT-2090, ACCT-2100, ACCT-3270, and ACCT-3280 should be taken in sequence; ACCT-2090 and ACCT-2100 are prerequisites for the remaining courses, and a grade of C or higher must be earned in these two prerequisite courses.
+A grade of C- or higher must be earned in each of the remaining courses counting toward the minor.

+ACCT-2090, Principles of Financial

+Accounting

-ACCT-2100, Principles of Managerial Accounting
+ACCT-2100, Principles of Managerial

+Accounting

-ACCT-3270, Intermediate Financial Accounting Theory I
+ACCT-3270, Intermediate Financial

+Accounting Theory I

-ACCT-3280, Intermediate Financial Accounting Theory II
+ACCT-3280, Intermediate Financial

+Accounting Theory II

-ACCT-3630, Cost Accounting I
+ACCT-3730, Cost Accounting I

-ACCT-3630, Federal Income Tax Accounting or ACCT-3820, Accounting Information Systems
+ACCT-3630, Federal Income Tax Accounting

+or ACCT-3820, Accounting Information

+Systems